LambdaTest/documentation/docs/local-testing-for-windows.md

 As we offer a cloud-based platform to host a testing ecosystem to everyone around the globe.
 Access key plays a crucial role in mapping a Secure Shell (SSH) environment for hosting your locally stored web pages online.
 They work as your IDs when you gain access to our cloud servers.

 If you ever misplace your Access key into the hands of someone you don’t trust.
-You can always redefine it by clicking the button for “**Regenerate Access Key**”.
+You can always redefine it by clicking the button for "**Regenerate Access Key**".

 **Access Key** is pivotal for establishing a Secure Shell(SSH) through LambdaTest Tunnel to test your locally hosted web-pages or web-apps.

 Find your Access Key while performing any type of testing, from the left **navigation menu**.
-You will find a button that says “**Configure Tunnel**”.
+You will find a button that says "**Configure Tunnel**".
 Click on that button & a string containing your access key will be presented.

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/For-windows-17.webp').default} alt="Image"  className="doc_img"/>

-For instance, if you go to **Real-Time Test**, you will observe a button that says “**Configure Tunnel**” on the top-right area of the page.
+For instance, if you go to **Real-Time Test**, you will observe a button that says "**Configure Tunnel**" on the top-right area of the page.
 Click on that button and a form would open up through it, providing you with a string containing your access key.
 You will find the access key in the area underlined below.

 <img loading="lazy" src={require('../assets/images/local-testing-for-windows/For-windows-18.webp').default} alt="Image"  className="doc_img"/>